GPUOpen-Effects/FidelityFX-FSR-Unity-URP/README.md

 ## Method 3. git apply
 Example:
-I have my project in: `E:\Unity\The Game\`

-I should put the `.patch` file in `E:/Unity/The Game/library/PackageCache`.
+I have my project in: `E:\Unity\The Game\` then, I should put the `.patch` file in `E:\Unity\The Game\library\PackageCache`.
-I should make a console and write.
+Finally, I should make a console and write.
 ```
 cd /D E:\Unity\The Game\library\PackageCache
 git apply FSR1.0-URP10.6.0.patch
 ```

 ## Method 4. manually merge
 Use a normal editor to open this patch file.
 Look through all the diffs, and merge it into your local URP code manually.
-It's in

 # Usage
 After toggling on the Camera post-processing, the option for `AMD FSR 1.0` will appear below it.
 You can choose different FSR modes according to your requirements.